ISL 2019-20: Roy Krishna steers ATK to comfortable win over Jamshedpur FC | Goal.com

 ATK upped their ante after the first 15 minutes and started raiding Jamshedpur's fort through the two wide wing-backs Michael Soosairaj and Prabir Das.
 They combined well in the attacking third with David Williams and Roy Krishna but Jamshedpur's backline led by Tiri and Memo defended resolutely to thwart ATK's attempts.

+To make matters more complicated for Jamshedpur, Piti had to be subbed off after the 38-year old felt a niggle on his left thigh.

-Aitor Monroy brought down Javi Hernandez with a body shove in the 40th minute inside the penalty box but the referee was not convinced enough to award a penalty to the home side.
-Within a minute ATK once again came close to scoring when Rane dribbled past a couple of blue shirts and chose to shoot from distance but his piledriver was whiskers away of the post.
-Both the teams headed for the tunnel with the scoreline unchanged.
+ATK pushed further for the opener and Aitor Monroy had to bring down Javi Hernandez with a body shove in the 40th minute inside the penalty box to stop his compatriot from pulling the trigger.
+But the referee was not convinced enough to award a penalty to the home side.
+Within a minute ATK once again came close to scoring when Rane dribbled past a couple of blue shirts and chose to shoot from distance.
+But his piledriver sailed whiskers away of the post.
+Both teams headed for the tunnel with the scoreline unchanged.

+After resumption, ATK did not have to wait longer to take the lead.
+In the 55th minute, Habas' front two Krishna and Williams played a brilliant give-and-go between them to split open Jamshedpur's defence.
+Tiri lunged in with a last-ditch tackle inside the box to stop the Fijian from shooting and this time referee Rahul Kumar Gupta pointed straight to the spot.
+The former Wellington Phoenix striker sent Subrata Paul the wrong way to open the scoring.

+Tiri and Memo struggled to contain the striker and the latter brought him down once again inside the box to concede another penalty.
+Krishna delivered the goods from 12 yards for the second time and handed ATK an insurance goal in the 71st minute.